 Building debris: Debris generated from the destruction of these of buildings will be scattered throughout the tsunami zone.
-Planners should consider that buoyant debris within the tsunami zone will be redistributed and may accumulate around low points, which often include key transportation routes (Park and Cox, 2019).
-Our analyses indicate that the debris produced from building damage could range from ~535,000 tons (M1) to ~1,133,000 tons (XXL1).
-This equates to ~53,000 dump trucks for M1 to as much as 110,000 dump trucks for an XXL1 event.
-These estimates are almost certainly on the low end, as they do not include debris associated with content from buildings (personal items, business equipment etc.), road rip-ups, vehicles, and vegetation.
+Planners should consider that buoyant debris within the tsunami zone will be redistributed and may accumulate around low points, which often include key transportation routes (Park and Cox, 2019), within ports and harbors and in the navigation channels.
+Jetties such as those built at the mouth of Yaquina Bay are expected to be severely damaged or completely destroyed.
+Such effects are likely to compromise marine traffic access into the Yaquina estuary and thus the port of Newport.
+Our analyses indicate that the debris produced from building damage could range from ~239,000 tons (M1) to ~705,000 tons (XXL1).
+This equates to ~24,000 dump trucks for M1 to as much as 70,000 dump trucks for an XXL1 event.
+These estimates are almost certainly on the low end, as they do not include debris associated with content from buildings (personal items, business equipment, etc.), road rip-ups, vehicles, and vegetation.
 Nonetheless, the amount of debris listed here provides a starting point for communities as they begin the process of developing earthquake/tsunami debris plans.